amrutprabhu/amrutprabhu.github.io/data/blog/2021/spring-boot-spring-cache-with-ehcache-3.md

 The rest of the application remains the same and with this, we have just integrated Ehcache 3 with our Spring Boot application.

-Now let’s start the application and make calls to the generate endpoint.
+Now let’s start the application and make calls to the generated endpoint.

 ![spring cache with ehcache 3](/static/images/2021/spring-cache-ehcache-3/spring-cache-ehcache-3.png)